mediabrix/mediabrix-android-sdk/README.md

 MediabrixAPI.getInstance().load(context, target, vars);
 //target represents the string of the zone you want to load
 ```
+Please note, if the `onStarted()` callback has not been returned, **the ad load will automatically fail**.
+Ensure that you have setup your SDK callback methods as shown above, and that you are calling load only after the `onStarted()` callback has been returned.

 ### Showing an Ad
 After receiving the `onAdReady()` callback, the SDK is ready to show the ad that you have loaded.
 To show an ad call the method below: